nkabrown/kernels/README.md

-#Introduction to Paradigms of Computer Programming
+#Paradigms of Computer Programming
 Sept 21 2015 &mdash; Nov 3 2015

-**sowing conceptual seeds of computer science**
+**sowing the conceptual seeds of computer science**

 ```
 Functional Programming (and basic data structures) __